4 Min Read

 I married the wrong person.
 I've been married for 12 years.
 And I now realize that I settled for my wife.
 She wasn't really what I wanted.
 It was convenient to marry her, and to be honest, convenient to stay with her.
 However, as I've grown over the years, I find myself truly unhappy in our marriage and have come to the conclusion that I married the wrong woman.
 I have really nothing in common with my wife: conversation interests, political, religious, hobbies, nothing.
 No matter how much I try, I cannot get interested in her conversation.
 We now have a 7 and 6 year old, to complicate this further.
 Recently, we have had to separate due to my work, and I was bored one evening, and spent some time with another woman, who I am now having an affair with.
 I never thought I would be cheating on my wife, but I don't regret this, and find myself trying to figure out how to handle being married to the wrong person.
 Does this make me a horrible man?" -Andrew

-Part of the problem with the belief "I married the wrong woman" is that it feeds the misconception that there’s the "right" person or “perfect” partner out there somewhere and that, when you've found your true love, you’ll be happy forever.
+Part of the problem with Andrew’s belief that he "married the wrong woman" is that it feeds the misconception that there’s the "right" person or “perfect” partner out there somewhere and that, when you've found your true love, you’ll be happy forever.

 In all relationships we're either growing together or growing apart.
-If we don't regularly feed a relationship, invest in it, and make it grow, we can become unhappy no matter how perfect the other person seemed at the beginning.
+If we don't regularly feed a relationship, invest in it, and make it grow, we can become unhappy, no matter how perfect the other person seemed at the beginning.

 Why Does It Seem Like You Married The Wrong Person?

 There are many reasons why it can feel like the person you married was the wrong one.
 Most of the time that feeling arises when you realize that you no longer feel the way you did at the time you exchanged vows.
-What people often fail to recognize is that feelings within a marriage do change over time and that’s completely normal.
+Or perhaps you feel like you never really loved your partner in the first place.

-In a healthy relationship those feelings deepen into an even stronger, but different, love that is the foundation for a family and life together.
+In a healthy relationship those feelings deepen into an even stronger, but different, love that’s the necessary foundation for a family and life together.
 That doesn’t happen without work though.

 Do you believe you married the wrong person?
 Share why you believe that in the comment section below.